Kodamace/bit-block/README.md

 ### `Backend`
 clone the repo and then cd into bit-block/api and run npm install to install all the dependancies.

-then once finidhed installing run npm start
+then once finished installing run npm start

 this runs on port http://localhost:3002/